A step-by-step guide to designing and printing your own wrapping paper

-Our support assistant Silje Aure teamed up with her creative kids, Ona (6) and Hunter (9), to transform their drawings into Christmas wrapping paper – with the family cat, Boo, making a cameo in their designs!
+Our support assistant Silje teamed up with her creative kids, Ona (6) and Hunter (9), to transform their drawings into totally unique wrapping paper designs – complete with an appearance from the family's cat, Boo.

 "Ona and Hunter were super proud when they saw their drawings turned into something with a function," says Silje.
 "And it’s been a lovely surprise for friends and family to receive their gifts wrapped in the kids’ artwork!"